1. Weight loss:

 Because of the flavonoids and vitamins found in jalapeño peppers, these peppers are excellent anti-oxidants, which means they work within the bloodstream to help the body fight off and heal from damaging cells.

-Felicia Jackson is a certified Health Coach in training and a store manager at Daily Juice Cafe's West University location.
+Felicia Jackson is an Integrative Nutrition Health Coach and a store manager at Daily Juice Cafe's West University location.
 She is on a mission to improve her own life and help her family do the same.
 Ultimately, Felicia aims to use her personal experiences to educate others about health & wellness and help them find a balanced lifestyle.

 Share this post